Oct 30, 2023

 Consider Unbounce for a more scalable yet budget-friendly option.
 It provides comprehensive landing page A/B testing features with plans starting at $120/month.
-If you perform A/B testing with WordPress, you can use a plugin like Nelio A/B Testing or Split Test for Elementor.
+If you perform A/B testing with WordPress, you can use a plugin like Nelio A/B Testing.

 Monitor Data in Multiple Channels

 Track the performance marketing campaign analytics regularly or after it’s complete to learn how to improve it next time.

 You can check the data on each performance marketing channel’s analytics tool or use conversion tracking software like Adinton.
 This performance marketing tool can:

 - Tell brands whether they’re under or over-investing.

 Checking all key metrics is essential to have thorough performance marketing insights, but consider starting with your business goals to increase focus.
 For example, prioritize checking the number of leads, revenue per lead, and CPL if your objective is to generate leads.

 Over 30% of users block ads due to security and privacy concerns.
 Therefore, brands and advertising platforms must comply with privacy laws to gain trust, such as the California Consumer Privacy Act (CCPA) and General Data Protection Regulation (GDPR).

 The Federal Trade Commission (FTC) also requires US businesses not to publish misleading advertisements.
 They must be responsible for their claims, especially when the ads contain statistical information.

 Another aspect of complying relates to copyright.
 A common mistake is incorporating images, music, and videos from search engines on blogs and social media without ensuring that it’s under copyright protection.